gncube/PatientHealthRecord/docs/architecture/decisions/adr-003-scalar-api-documentation.md

    ```

 3. **Update Launch Settings**:
-   - Set the launch URL to "scalar" in `launchSettings.json` for direct access to the documentation
+   - Set the launch URL to "" (empty string) in `launchSettings.json` for direct access to the documentation at the root path

 4. **Remove FastEndpoints SwaggerDocument**:
    - Remove the `.SwaggerDocument()` call from the FastEndpoints configuration